 - We will focus on ensuring people and businesses can withdraw and deposit notes and coins conveniently. - Where there is a problem for people doing that, we will recommend services to help them do it. - What that service includes depends on the size of the place, and how well remaining services are set up to serve the local area. - We won't always recommend new services.
 In some places, if what is already there has good capacity and meets local needs, it may continue to be suitable for local people and businesses. - When we decide a community needs more services, we recommend the types of services it needs.
-Some places may need better options to deposit notes and coins, others may need "assisted cash services" - i.e. the sort of support you currently get in a banking hub. - We will recommend what we think is needed, and Cash Access UK will usually be asked to deliver something that meets those needs.
-This could be an enhancement to a Post Office, a machine to speed up deposits, or a banking hub.
-We'll say what we think the minimum service will be.
+Some places may need better options to access assisted cash, either because the current services do not have enough capacity, or because they are not accessible enough. - We will recommend what we think is needed, and Cash Access UK will usually be asked to deliver something that meets those needs.
+This could be an improvement to a Post Office, a machine to speed up deposits, or a banking hub.